anselmlong/Desktop-Research/README.md

 ## Setting Up Your Environment

+You have to get an Apify API Token and a Google Cloud Setup.
+This script uses this Apify crawler: https://console.apify.com/actors/nFJndFXA5zjCTuudP/runs Obtain the relevant API keys and put them into a .env file to run this script.

 To run this project, you'll need to set up some environment variables.
 Here's how:

 1. Copy the `.env.example` file to a new file named `.env`.